 Traumatic Brain Injury (TBI)

-A traumatic brain injury, or TBI, can cause speech, language, thinking, and swallowing problems.
-Speech-language pathologists can help.
+Traumatic brain injury, or TBI, causes damage to the brain that can result in speech, language, thinking, and swallowing problems.
+TBI can happen at any age.
+Speech-language pathologists, or SLPs, can help.
+Visit

 On this page: